pyscaffold/pyscaffold/docs/features.rst

     tox

-`tox`_ will download the dependencies you have specified, build the package, install it in a virtualenv and run the tests using `pytest`_, so you are sure everything is properly tested.
+`tox`_ will download the dependencies you have specified, build the package, install it in a virtual environment and run the tests using `pytest`_, so you are sure everything is properly tested.
 You can rely on the `tox documentation`_ for detailed configuration options (which include the possibility of running the tests for different versions of Python).